spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

      --force
     ```

-5. Log in to the [AWS console](console.aws.amazon.com) and navigate to the EKS Dashboard.
+5. Log in to the [AWS console](https://console.aws.amazon.com) and navigate to the EKS Dashboard.

-6. Select the cluster **palette-selfhost** to access its details page.
+6. Select the **palette-selfhost** cluster to access its details page.